Nafisarkar/URI-SOLVE/README.md

 ## URI_SOLVE_CODE
-### Please try to solve the problem on your own first.:smiley:
+### :smiley: Please try to solve the problem on your own first.